tmuratc/nodejs-datapipeline/README.md

    - BigQuery Data Transfer Service Agent
    - Pub/Sub Admin

-To get complete data life cycle data proccessing operation (from Pub/Sub to BQ) must be set.
+To get complete data life cycle, data operation (from Pub/Sub to BQ) must be set.
 Code doesn't provide it.

 ### Log Schema
 API is designed to accept and publish JSON logs with a specified schema that is defined in ./models/schema.json file.